JETLS configuration

 executable = "/path/to/custom-formatter"

-executable_range = "/path/to/custom-range-formatter"See Formatting for detailed configuration instructions and setup requirements.
+executable_range = "/path/to/custom-range-formatter"See the formatter integration section for detailed configuration instructions and setup requirements.

 [diagnostic]